ansible/ansible/docsite/rst/community.rst

 Ansible `Tower <http://ansible.com/tower>`_ is a UI, Server, and REST endpoint for Ansible, produced by Ansible, Inc.

-If you have a question about Tower, email `support@ansible.com <mailto:support@ansible.com>`_ rather than using the IRC channel or the general project mailing list.
+If you have a question about Tower, visit `support.ansible.com <https://support.ansible.com/>`_ rather than using the IRC channel or the general project mailing list.

 IRC Channel